Philippe-Cholet/rusty-aoc/README.md

 - Clippy: `cargo clippy -- -W clippy::all -W clippy::pedantic -W clippy::nursery -W clippy::unwrap_used -W clippy::expect_used -A clippy::missing-errors-doc`
 - Rustfmt: `cargo fmt --check`

-I also use a rusty binary to create a project for a new AoC puzzle (and fill `lib.rs`) and fully update boilerplate in "cli-runner" files
-(crates: "inquire" for nice prompts, "time" to know the date and "tinytemplate"/"serde" for basic templates).
+I also use a rusty binary to create a project for a new AoC puzzle (and fill `lib.rs`) and update "cli-runner" dependencies (crates: "inquire" for nice prompts, "time" to know the date and "tinytemplate"/"serde" for basic templates).

 ### Roadmap
-- There is some boilerplate in "cli-runner" (to choose the solver and inputs) that I would like to replace with a "function-like" procedural macro, maybe.
 - Expand/Improve my utilities.
 - Solve puzzles.
 - Maybe make a "wasm-runner".